- What We Do

 The Best Marketing Strategy for Any Stage of the Sales Funnel: A Professional B2B Website

-It gets its own section because it plays such a huge role in every single stage of the buyer’s journey—half of all B2B customers today expect a supplier’s website to be a helpful channel and more than a third expect the site to be their most helpful channel.
-That number will get bigger as more Baby Boomers leave the workforce and more millennials (and soon, Gen-Z) take on buyer roles.
+It gets its own section because it plays such a massive role in every single stage of the buyer’s journey.
+Half of all B2B customers today expect a supplier’s website to be a helpful channel, and more than a third expect the site to be their most effective channel.
+That number will get bigger as more Baby Boomers leave the workforce, and more millennials (and soon, Gen-Z) take on buyer roles.

 On top of being stocked with great content (more on content marketing further down), your website needs to be five things if you want it to generate B2B leads and sales:

-- Fast – 40 percent of users will abandon a webpage if it takes longer than three seconds to load.
+- Fast – 40% of users will abandon a webpage if it takes longer than three seconds to load.

-- Secure – 85 percent of consumers won’t browse an unsecured site.
+- Secure – 85% of consumers won’t browse an unsecured site.
 Make your website HTTPs instead of HTTP by purchasing an SSL certificate.

-- Mobile-friendly – over 60 percent of online traffic comes from a mobile device.
-Not only that, but 80 percent of B2B buyers use a mobile device at work, and more than 90 percent of buyers say they’re likely to buy again from a vendor that had a superior mobile experience, compared to 50 percent of those who report a poor experience.
+- Mobile-friendly – over 60% of online traffic comes from a mobile device.
+Not only that, but 80% of B2B buyers use a mobile device at work, and more than 90% of buyers say they’re likely to buy again from a vendor that had a superior mobile experience, compared to 50% of those who report a poor experience.
 Not enough?
-Mobile drives or influences an average of more than 40 percent of revenue in leading B2B organizations, and 50 percent of B2B search queries today are made on smartphones (and this percentage will grow to 70 percent by 2020).
+Mobile drives or influences an average of more than 40% of revenue in leading B2B organizations, and 50% of B2B search queries today are made on smartphones (and this percentage will grow to 70% in 2020).

-- Actionable – Your website is not a brochure, it’s a 24-hour sales rep. Approximately 44 percent of B2B marketers say the main reason they abandon websites is that there’s no contact info immediately visible.
-Your website needs clear calls-to-action, engaging contact forms, and authority builders like testimonials, awards, and affiliations.
+- Actionable – Your website is not a brochure; it’s a 24-hour sales rep. Approximately 44% of B2B marketers say the main reason they abandon websites is that there’s no contact info immediately visible.
+Your website needs clear calls to action, engaging contact forms, and authority builders like testimonials, awards, and affiliations.